 (b) a specified caretaker relative or relatives, including but not limited to the natural or adoptive parents of a dependent child who:

-(i) enters into a family investment agreement, as provided for in 53-4-606, if required by the department; and
+(i) enters into an individual responsibility plan if required by the department; and

 (ii) cooperates in all assessments and screening required by the department;

 (c) the stepparent of a dependent child who lives with the child and the child's natural or adoptive parent;